 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Heading to Death Valley National Park with kids and wondering what there is to do?
+Heading to Death Valley National Park with or without kids and wondering what to do in Death Valley with kids?
 You’ve come to the right place!
 From kid-friendly hikes and activities in Death Valley to family-friendly hotels around Death Valley, we’ve got you covered!
-With over 3 million acres, there is lots to explore.
+There are also many Death Valley photo spots you will pass, so be sure to stop and take some amazing shots!
+With over 3 million acres, Death Valley is the largest National Park in the contiguous United States.
+With sand dunes, salt flats and volcanic craters, Death Valley is home to many different landscapes.
 Here’s our guide to visiting Death Valley National Park with kids.

 How to get to Death Valley National Park

-If you live in Southern California, Death Valley is a 4 hour road trip from the Los Angeles area.
+If you live in Southern California, getting to Death Valley from Los Angeles is just a few hours away by car.
+Death Valley is a 4 hour road trip from the Los Angeles area.
 Keep in mind that you will not have cell reception inside of the park, it’s important to have a map and know where you are going at all times.
 The driving distances between the points of interest are far!
 You will be driving a lot.
 There is a gas station (at a premium) inside of the park in case you need fuel and if you’re staying more than 2 days, chances are you will.

 Best time to visit Death Valley National Park

+Unlike other National Parks, there is a best and worst time to visit Death Valley National Park.
 Death Valley is the hottest National Park in the United States, with temperatures routinely reaching 120 degrees in the summer months.
 This means you are going to want to plan your trip carefully to avoid the hottest months!
+The extreme summer temperatures make for a miserable time in the park.
+The hottest temperatures on Earth have been recorded in Death Valley as it is after all the hottest place on earth!
 Spring is the most popular time to visit Death Valley.
 With mild temperatures and blooming wildflowers, spring is one of the most crowded seasons in the park.

 While winter can be chilly in the desert, visiting Death Valley in the winter is great because of the cooler temperatures and low crowds.
+There are many Death Valley things to do in the winter.
 Daytime temperatures are in the 60s and sometimes even 70s with cooler desert nights.
 In the fall, expect warm but pleasant temperatures.
 Summer starts pretty early in Death Valley.
 By May, it is already too hot to visit for those who are hoping to spend lots of time outdoors.
-These hot temperatures tend to stick around until at least the end of September, so be cautious when planning a trip to this hot desert, especially when traveling with kids!
+These hot temperatures tend to stick around until at least the end of October, so be cautious when planning a trip to this hot desert, especially when traveling to Death Valley with kids!

 We visited the park in late January/early February and the weather was perfect.
 Cool mornings and warm afternoons without the awful heat.
 We were able to be outdoors for hours without feeling like we’d pass out from heat exhaustion.
 It was also not crowded at all, we passed maybe one car every 20-30 minutes and barely saw any people on the trails.
 It’s like we had the entire park to ourselves.
 We came on a weekend and expected crowds however when we checked out on a Tuesday, that is when the hotel was completely booked so maybe weekends are the time to be here without any crowds!